SAML Class

 Password | The user's password. |

-Proxy | This property includes a set of properties related to proxy access. |
+Proxy | A set of properties related to proxy access. |

 SecurityTokenXML | The security token XML. |